-The information on this report is not official or final.
-It only gives a daily snapshot of the students' grade/assignments and may be different from the one on the Parent Connect due to the updates made any time of the day.
+The information in this report is not official or final.
+It only gives a daily snapshot of the students' grade/assignments and may be different from the one on student portal due to the updates made any time of the day.
 Parents may check the more detailed information by clicking on any of the course links in the report for the most up to date grade/assignment reports.